Seamonsters-2605/Seamonsters-2605.github.io/index.md

 - [Micro:Bits](docs/microbit): Intro to robotics programming
 - [Setup Instructions](docs/setup): Tools you should have for robot programming
-- [First Program](docs/first-program): Writing Your First Robot Program in Python
+- [First Program](docs/first-program): Writing your first robot program in Python
 - [Robot Simulator](docs/robot-sim): How to set up and use the simulator to test your robot code
 - [Using Generators](docs/generators)